jundalisay/sp/content/en/research/whittaker/aether/chapter-04e.md

 The dynamical substructure on which he based them is open to objection.

-But, as Stokes observed[61]:
+{{< l a="Stokes" >}}

-"If we reflect on the state of the subject as Fresnel found it, and as he left it, the wonder is, not that he failed to give a rigorous dynamical theory, but that a single mind was capable of effecting so much."
+If we reflect on the state of the subject as Fresnel found it, and as he left it, the wonder is, not that he failed to give a rigorous dynamical theory, but that a single mind was capable of effecting so much.
+{{< /l >}}